opinion

 Along with the EU’s Digital Services Act and laws being passed in various U.S. states, the French law has spurred the growth of a specialized industry focused on providing age verification services.
 The reliability of these providers, the security of their solutions, and their adherence to the double anonymity principle will be critical to the overall success of, and user trust in, new AV methods and systems.
 Each of the various options on the table comes with its own set of benefits and challenges.

-• Digital identity verification: This method involves users submitting official identity documents such as passports to driver’s licenses, which are then verified using AI-powered optical character recognition and biometric analysis.
+• Digital identity verification: This method involves users submitting official identity documents such as passports or driver’s licenses, which are then verified using AI-powered optical character recognition and biometric analysis.
 While highly accurate, this method raises privacy concerns regarding the storage and potential misuse of sensitive personal data.
-Providers offering double anonymity in this context typically employ sophisticated anonymization techniques to ensure that adult platforms never directly accesses users’ identity documents.
+Providers offering double anonymity in this context typically employ sophisticated anonymization techniques to ensure that adult platforms never directly access users’ identity documents.

 • Facial age estimation: Another emerging technique involves utilizing AI algorithms to estimate a user’s age based on a live selfie or uploaded photo.
 While potentially less intrusive than document submission, the accuracy of these systems can vary, and concerns exist regarding bias in the algorithms and the potential for spoofing.
 Achieving double anonymity with this method requires careful architectural design to prevent the adult platform from directly receiving or storing facial biometric data.